JenJayme/note-taker/README.md

 };
  </style>

-# Jen's Handy Note Taker
+# Jen's Pocket Note Taker
 ![Travis Status](https://img.shields.io/travis/:jenjayme/:readme-generator)
 ![License](https://img.shields.io/github/license/jenjayme/readme-generator)
 ![Inquirer](https://img.shields.io/npm/v/inquirer)
 <hr>

-For users that need to keep track of a lot of information, it's easy to forget or be unable to recall something important.
-Being able to take persistent notes allows users to have written information available when needed.
-This app provides a user-friendly tool for busy people to take and keep quick notes on essential day to day information.
+This versatile app provides a user-friendly tool for busy people to take, save and access quick notes on essential day to day information.
+Built to have the ease of a scratch pad yet benefits of a digital file, this app is useful for capturing meeting notes, to do lists, book recommendations, phone numbers, any bit of information you want to save in a quickly accessible place.

 <hr>